bsc-pm/dlb/doc/user_guide/source/api.rst

         The advanced set is oriented to programming model runtimes but can be used by applications also.
 The advanced functions will be explained in detail in section :ref:`advanced-api`.

-    Statistics
-        This set of functions allows the user to obtain some statistics about CPU usage.
-        For a more detailed description see :ref:`statistics`.
-These functions are described in section :ref:`stats-api`.

-    Dynamic Resource Ownership Manager
-        With these functions, the user can manage from an external process the CPU ownership of each DLB running process.
-For a more detailed description see :ref:`drom`.
-These functions are described in section :ref:`drom-api`.

     MPI API
         This is a specific API for MPI.
 We offer an MPI interface that will be called by Extrae if we are tracing the application or internally in the MPI intercept API.
         All the calls of this API are of the form shown below, and thus not documented.
-        There is one API function that is aimed to be called by the user, explained in section :ref:`mpi-api`.

         - DLB_<mpi_call_name>_enter(...)
         - DLB_<mpi_call_name>_leave(...)

+..
+There is one API function that is aimed to be called by the user, explained in section :ref:`mpi-api`.

+..
+Statistics
+..
+This set of functions allows the user to obtain some statistics about CPU usage.
+..
+For a more detailed description see :ref:`statistics`.
+These functions are described
+..         in section :ref:`stats-api`.
+..
+..
+Dynamic Resource Ownership Manager
+..
+With these functions, the user can manage from an external process the CPU
+..         ownership of each DLB running process.
+For a more detailed description see
+..         :ref:`drom`.
+These functions are described in section :ref:`drom-api`.

 .. _basic-api: